ngs-lang/ngs/doc/ngslang.1.md

 		# -> 'ab'
 	}

-The `+` in NGS is a method.
-It has few **method implementations**.
-You can see definitions of two of the implementations in the example above.
-One implementation can add numbers.
-Another implementation concatenates strings.
+The `+` in NGS is a multimethod.
+It has few methods.
+You can see definitions of two of the methods in the example above.
+One method can add numbers.
+Another method concatenates strings.
 How NGS knows which one of them to run?
 The decision is made based on arguments' types.
-NGS scans the **method imlementations** array backwards and invokes the **method implementation** that matches the given arguments (this matching process is called multiple dispatch).
+NGS scans the methods list backwards and invokes the method that matches the given arguments (this matching process is called multiple dispatch).

 # Handlers and hooks

 Handlers and hooks are called by NGS when a certain condition occurs.
 What exactly happens when they are called differs between handlers and hooks.

-**A handler** is a regular method (`Arr` of **method implementations**).
-Like with any other method, you can override what it does by defining your own **method implementation** with the same name further down in the code.
-Since standard handlers are defined in **stdlib.ngs** which is typically loaded first, your own **method implementation** will be "further down".
+**A handler** is a multimethod.
+Like with any other multimethod, you can override what it does by defining your own method with the same name further down in the code.
+Since standard handlers are defined in **stdlib.ngs** which is typically loaded first, your own methods will be "further down".

-**A hook** is an instance of the `Hook` type.
+**A hook** is a `Hook` object.
 Some hooks are called by NGS when a certain condition occurs.
 You are free to create and use your own hooks.
 When called, it executes all registered functions.
 The main difference is that using hook you get accumulative behaviour instead of overriding behaviour.

 User-defined hook example: